How to Prepare for CAT GD-PI & WAT 2026? Complete Guide

 Need Assistance With Your GD-PI-WAT Prep Speak to our counselor today!

-Why Do B-Schools Keep GD-PI-WAT As A Part Of Their Admission Procedure?
+Why Do B-Schools Keep GD-PI & WAT As A Part Of Their Admission Procedure?

-GD/PI rounds are just similar to job interviews for B-schools.
+PI/GD/WAT rounds are just similar to job interviews for B-schools.
 Usually, they are conducted to provide the admissions committee with an opportunity to understand the candidate better and assess whether they are a good fit for their B-school or not.

 Here are some key qualities they are looking for: